theandrew168/bloggulus/README.md

 # bloggulus
-A community for bloggers and readers
+A website for avid blog readers

 ## Database
 This project uses [PostgreSQL](https://www.postgresql.org/) for persistent storage.